Dou dizhu: Scoring rules

-The basic mechanism is a betting one; the winner (or winners) take(s) money (points, whatever) from the loser(s).
+The basic mechanism is a betting one; the winner (or winners) take(s) money (or points) from the loser(s).
 Moreover, the game may be seen as a pair of bets, each one between one of the peasants and the landlord.
 If the landlord wins, they collect money from each of the peasants, and if the landlord loses, they pay money to each of the peasants.

 The bidding (one, two, or three) determines the initial stake, and gameplay can trigger two different categories of multiplier: